More Details on The Humanities and Social Sciences Conference

 On-Site Oral Presentation

-Join us in Berlin to present your work live, followed by interactive Q&A with attendees.
+Join us in Dublin to present your work live, followed by interactive Q&A with attendees.

 Virtual Presentation